-The Code of Conduct provides the ethical and legal framework within which we act and want to maintain a successful course for the company.
+The Code of Conduct provides the ethical and legal framework within which we act and want to ensure our commercial success.
 The focus is on dealing fairly with each other but also in particular on dealing fairly with our customers, business partners and investors.
 The Code of Conduct specifies how we assume our ethical and legal responsibility as a company and is the expression of our company values.

 Information on the Company’s Governing Constitution

 The designation Vonovia comprises Vonovia SE and its Group companies.
 Vonovia is a European company (SE) in accordance with the German Stock Corporation Act (AktG), the SE Act and the SE Regulation.
 Its registered headquarters are in Bochum.
 It has three governing bodies: the Annual General Meeting, the Supervisory Board and the Management Board.
 The duties and authority of those bodies derive from the SE Regulation (SE-VO), the German Stock Corporation Act (AktG) and the Articles of Association.
 Shareholders, as the owners of the company, exercise their rights at the Annual General Meeting.